 Some of these features are shown in Figure 1.

-Over the past few years, we have tagged more than 2,000 genes with the multifunctional tags described above (see the Gene Disruption Project database).
+Over the past few years, we have tagged more than 3,000 genes with the multifunctional tags described above (see the Gene Disruption Project database).
 We are in the process of inserting these very versatile tags in thousands of additional genes.
+Our current strategy combines commercial DNA synthesis whit a highly efficient single step cloning to generate homology donor constructs that contain all the components required for successful CRISPR mediated homologous recombination.
+Over the years, we improved our targeting strategies to reach ~90% transgenic insertion efficiency.
 These insertions integrate a GAL4 gene into a gene of interest and these GAL4 insertions allow us, for example, to drive UAS-human cDNAs to assess if human cDNAs can rescue the fly loss of function mutation.
 To this end we are generating a collection of fly transgenic stocks that carry UAS-human cDNAs in collaboration with Sue Celniker (LBNL), Shinya Yamamoto (BCM) and Toshiyuki Takano-Shimizu (Kyoto Stock Center).

 Li-Kroeger D, Kanca O, Lee PT, Cowan S, Lee MT, Jaiswal M, Salazar JL, He Y, Zuo Z, Bellen HJ (2018) An expanded toolkit for gene tagging based on MiMIC and scarless CRISPR tagging in Drosophila. eLife 7:e38709.
 PMCID: PMC6095692.